TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         value should be an object with only top-level key=value pairs.
 The intention is that customer_metadata contain customer modifiable keys whereas internal_metadata is for operator generated keys.

+        NOTE: for historical reasons, when a user in a zone does:

+            mdata-get name_pw

+        where the key ends with '_pw', the key is looked up in internal_metadata instead of customer_metadata.

         type: JSON Object (key: value)
         vmtype: OS,KVM